gruhn/typescript-sudoku/README.md

 # TypeScript Sudoku

-This is an experiment to define a `Sudoku` type.
+This is an experiment to precisely define a Sudoku type.
-The goal is that we can play Sudoku in TypeScript while the type checker complains if we make a mistake.
+The goal is that we can play Sudoku in TypeScript while the type checker complains about mistakes.
 We are not implementing a Sudoku solver.
 This is purely an exercise in writing type definitions.
-The final result is in [sudoku_v2.ts](./sudoku_v2.ts).
+For the final result, check out [sudoku_v2.ts](./sudoku_v2.ts).

 ![demo video: final approach](./sudoku_v2_demo.gif)